Ogoide/python-notes/README.md

-# python-notes
+# Python Notes
-A collection of notes about Python,.
+A collection of notes about Python, gathered from various learning resources as I actually learn the language.

+This repository can be treated as a 'cheat sheet' of sorts, with commented examples.